ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

 # NFC SmartPoster example

-** :warning: Please not running this example requires a PN512 NFC controller and does not support NFC EEPROMs **
+** :warning: Please note running this example requires a PN512 NFC controller and does not support NFC EEPROMs **

 Demonstration of possible usage of the the `NFCController` class.